vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ![Controller initializing message](img/tko-in-vmc-aws/deploy-tko-vmc-15.JPG)

-**Note:** Once the controller cluster is deployed, you must use the IP address of the controller cluster, not the IP address of the individual controller node, for any further configuration.
+> **Note** Once the controller cluster is deployed, you must use the IP address of the controller cluster, not the IP address of the individual controller node, for any further configuration.

 Connect to the NSX Advanced Load Balancer controller cluster IP/FQDN and ensure that all controller nodes are in a healthy state.